The sustainable reporting directive CSRD: what does it mean for you?

 What should I do as an SME?

-The CSRD regulation was adopted by the European Commission, and is now part of EU legislation.
-What the sustainability report should look like is determined on the basis of a number of standards: the European Sustainability Reporting Standards (ESRS).
+Do you want to know what type of questions you can expect your customer to ask?
+Take a look at the requirements for the sustainability report.
+This is determined on the basis of a number of standards: the European Sustainability Reporting Standards (ESRS).
 Through these standards, companies know exactly what sustainability information should be in the report.
 Such as information on pollution and employees.
 The ESRS ensures that everyone reports in the same way.
 This makes it easier to compare reports from different companies.

 European Sustainability Reporting Standards (ESRS)